Stretching Tips to Help Seniors Gain Flexibility and Reduce Pain

 Simple Stretches

 Stretching exercises should focus on the muscles in your neck, shoulders, arms, chest, back, hips, thighs, hamstrings and calves.
-If you’ve had hip or back surgery, you should talk to an orthopedic surgery specialist like dr robert macarthur before doing lower-back flexibility exercises.
-There are several back pain relief treatments that may be able to help.
-If you’re suffering from shoulder pain, you may look for shoulder pain care services before engaging in some physical activities which might aggravate your condition.
+If you’ve had hip or back surgery, you should talk to your doctor before doing lower-back flexibility exercises.

 While stretching, it’s very important to listen to your body.
 You want to stretch each muscle group to the point where the muscle feels tight.
 If it hurts, you’ve gone too far.
 Back off to the point where you don’t feel any pain, then hold the stretch for 10 to 20 seconds.
 Relax, then repeat it three to five times, trying to stretch a little farther, but don’t bounce.
 Bouncing greatly increases your chance of injury.